Thevarparampil Kunjachan: Early life

 Augustine was born on 1 April 1891, at Ramapuram in Travancore (present-day Kerala, India).
-He was the son of Itty Iype and Eliswa of the Thevarparambil clan, which is a branch of the Kuzhumbil family lineage.
-Augustine received his primary education at a school sponsored by the government of Travancore.
-He advanced to St. Ephrem's School in Mannanam where his religious faith intensified, compelling him to pursue a career as a priest.
-After completing in secondary education at St Ephrem's School, Augustine embarked on a journey on foot from Ramapuram to Changanacherry in order to enroll in St Thomas Minor Seminary.
-After receiving his major seminary formation at Puthenpally Seminary in Varapuzha, Augustine was ordained as a priest on July 16, 1915.
+He was the son of Itty Iype and Eliswa of the Thevarparambil clan, a branch of the Kuzhumbil family lineage.
+He received his primary education at a school sponsored by the government of Travancore and then attended St. Ephrem's School in Mannanam where his religious faith intensified, compelling him to pursue priesthood.
+After secondary school, he embarked on a journey on foot from Ramapuram to Changanacherry in order to enroll in St. Thomas Minor Seminary.
+After receiving his major seminary formation at Puthenpally Seminary in Varapuzha, he was ordained as a priest on 16 July 1915.

 Early career

 After celebrating his first mass at St. Augustine Church in Ramapuram, his home parish, Augustine resided in his home village for eight years while undergoing practical training.
-He was known as Kunjachan ('little priest' in Malayalam) for his short stature.
+He was known as Kunjachan ("Little Father" in Malayalam) for his short stature.
 In 1923, Augustine was appointed as assistant vicar to Thomas Kuzhumpil at St. Sebastian Church in Kadanad.

 During his vocation in Kadanad, Kunjachan was often approached by the local villagers, who relied on his advice and blessings for their agricultural yield.
 Kunjachan would sprinkle holy water on crops, ensuring a plentiful harvest.
-Unfortunately, an illness forced Kunjachan to return to Ramapuram.
+An illness forced Kunjachan to return to Ramapuram.